dmiespdx/VSI_shared_memory_prototype/README.md

 From the testing that has been done so far, the throughput of the readers and writers is virtually identical but others can test it for themselves.

+### Results

+Running the above programs on my laptop produced the following results:

+#### Hardware

+	System Information
+		Manufacturer: Dell Inc.
+		Product Name: Latitude E7450

+	Processor Information
+		Family: Core i7
+		Manufacturer: Intel(R) Corporation
+		Signature: Type 0, Family 6, Model 61, Stepping 4
+		Version: Intel(R) Core(TM) i7-5600U CPU @ 2.60GHz
+		Max Speed: 2600 MHz
+		Current Speed: 2600 MHz
+		Core Count: 2
+		Core Enabled: 2
+		Thread Count: 4
+		Characteristics:
+			64-bit capable
+			Multi-Core
+			Hardware Thread
+			Execute Protection
+			Enhanced Virtualization
+			Power/Performance Control

+	Memory Array Mapped Address
+		Starting Address: 0x00000000000
+		Ending Address: 0x001FFFFFFFF
+		Range Size: 8 GB

+	Disk Information
+		SAMSUNG SSD PM871 mSATA 512GB (EMT42D0Q)

+#### Timing

+Typical:

+1,000,000 records in 31,053,184 nsec.
+31 msec.
+	32,202,816 records/sec - Avg: 32,177,772 records/sec

+Approximately the same performance was observed for both the "write" and "fetch" programs.

+Obviously the timing results are highly dependent on the hardware platform that the code is run on so everyone running these tests is likely to observe different performance numbers.

+However, it seems safe to say that we can expect significantly higher performance from a shared memory implementation than the existing D-Bus implementations being used by systems like automotive-message-broker.

+The system was run with the default of one million messages per iteration with 30 processes running (half write and half fetch processes) for over an hour and there was no corruption of any of the records in the shared memory segment.